-As you might already know, we've invested a lot of time in the Design Studio/ design editor lately, trying to make it as easy and as advanced as possible.
+As you might already know, we've invested a lot of time in the Design Studio/design editor lately, trying to make it as easy and as advanced as possible.

-So we added a new feature (page notes) and some shortcuts to page settings.
+We added a new feature (page notes) and some shortcuts to page settings.
 We're introducing them in the same article here, because they are complementary page editing tools.
 They are also placed right next to each other, just above the page, on the left.

 Adding page notes in Flipsnack